TheYargonaut/lucre/README.md

 ## Potential Features

-- see partition on log (with chosen colors and other) (also overhaul highlighting)
+- see partition on log (with chosen colors and other)
 - multiple panels (with separate date restrictions, for time period comparison)
 - bar graph (sync height across panels?)